hbarton2/cscd350-f24-AndTheyWereRoomates/TECHNICAL_DOC.md

 ---
 ## CLI Overview
-A
-A brief overview of the CLI commands and their functionalities.
+A breakdown of the CLI commands and their functionalities.
----

 ## CLI Usage
+Upon booting up in CLI mode, you'll be presented with the terminal.
+You should see a line saying

+`Welcome to our UML Editor application
+If you would like a list of commands enter 'help'`

+From here you'll be able to type in commands and start editing.
+Down below are all the commands you'll be able to type into the command line.

 ---
 ## General Commands
+* Please make sure to read CLI Usage before reading this section.
-These commands are general commands that can be used in the CLI.
+* These commands are general commands that can be used in the CLI.

 1. set class `<class name>` - sets the class to edit.
 A class needs to be set to edit its internals such as fields, methods, and parameters.
    * Example: `set class Apple`